TaqrimAli/React-code/README.md

 # React Code Repository
-This is my React code without changes to the file structure.
+- When I used npm install gh-pages and npm run deploy commands on the CLI(command line interface) the file structure had changed.
-Github pages changed all the files structure when I used npm install gh-pages and npm run deploy commands on the CLI(command line interface)
+- This is repository showcases the react code.